quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 # Introduction

-Version 1 of the QUIC transport protocol ({{!QUIC=RFC9000}}) provides streams, an ordered and reliable byte stream.
+Version 1 of the QUIC transport protocol ({{!QUIC=RFC9000}}) provides byte-oriented streams that are ordered and reliable.
 Once a sender has started to emit stream data, it can abort the operation using a RESET_STREAM frame.
 When a sender resets a stream, it also stops retransmitting stream data in the case of packet loss.
 At the receiver, there is no guarantee that any data sent on a